SharpeRAD/Cake.Services/README.md

 ## Example

-A complete Cake example can be found [here](https://github.com/SharpeRAD/Cake.Services/blob/master/test/build.cake)
+A complete Cake example can be found [here](https://github.com/SharpeRAD/Cake.Services/blob/master/test/build.cake).

+## Plays well with

+If your looking to manage Topshelf windows services its worth checking out [Cake.Topshelf](https://github.com/SharpeRAD/Cake.Topshelf).

+If your looking for a way to trigger cake tasks based on windows events or at scheduled intervals then check out [Cake.CakeBoss](https://github.com/SharpeRAD/CakeBoss).

+## License

+Copyright � 2015 - 2016 Phillip Sharpe

+Cake.Services is provided as-is under the MIT license.
+For more information see [LICENSE](https://github.com/SharpeRAD/Cake.Services/blob/master/LICENSE).

+## Share the love

+If this project helps you in anyway then please :star: the repository.